Help with money matters

 Decorative header image reading 'Got money worries?
 Our Money Advice Team's got your back.
 Just ask.'

 Want to speak with someone about your situation?
-Our Money Advice Team offer free, confidential, and independent advice on a full range of money matters for anyone living in one of our properties.
+Through our Money Advice Team, we offer free, confidential, and independent advice on a full range of money matters for anyone living in one of our properties.

 Every year, friendly staff in our Money Advice Team help thousands of individuals and families.
 Some of the things they can help with include: